bigchaindb/bigchaindb/k8s/nginx/container/README.md

    global connections and applies cluster level entry policy.

 ### Implementation
-*  For MongoDB cluster communication, we will use nginx with an environment variable specifying a ":" separated list of IPs in the whitelist.
-This list contains the IPs of exising instances in the MongoDB replica set so as to allow connections from the whitelist and avoid a DDoS.

 *  For BigchainDB connections, nginx needs to have rules to throttle connections that are using resources over a threshold.